Tendonitis

 Do

-• wear suitable shoes for exercise
+• wear supportive shoes or insoles for exercise

 • take regular breaks from repetitive exercises